 Requirements of Article 7 of the CDR

 Article 7 of the CDR sets out criteria to be applied by the managing authority when selecting the bodies implementing financial instruments.
-The rules of Article 7(1) and (2) apply to the selection of bodies implementing financial instruments (with the exception of the selection of EIB and the EIF) for all types of procedures, regardless of the amount of the contract.
-The provisions of Article 7(3) of the CDR apply to the selection of financial intermediaries by the bodies implementing fund of funds.
+The rules of Article 7(1) and (2) apply to the selection of bodies implementing financial instruments (with the exception of the selection of EIB and the EIF) regardless of the amount of the contract and regardless of the selection procedure of the bodies concerned (open call, negotiated procedure, competitive procedure, direct award).
+The provisions of Article 7(3) of the CDR apply to the selection of financial intermediaries by the bodies implementing a fund of funds.

 Reminding the principles of transparency and non-discrimination laid down in the Treaty, Article 7(2) CDR recalls that the selection process must be transparent and justified on objective grounds and not give rise to conflicts of interest.

-When an entity entrusts tasks of implementation of financial instruments to a third party, in view of Article 7 of the CDR it must introduce at least the following selection and award criteria in the meaning of the public procurement Directives.
+When an entity entrusts tasks of implementation of financial instruments to a third party in accordance with one of the procurement procedures provided for in the public procurement directive, in view of Article 7 of the CDR it must introduce at least the selection and award criteria listed below in points 3.81 and 3.8.2.
+Outside this situation, ie in case of direct award of a contract the selection criteria referred to in Article 7 of the CDR need to be applied but do not need to be applied as selection criteria, award criteria and elements indicated in terms of reference.

 Selection criteria